sakura-knoll/abyss-lab/public/data/honkai3rd/ko-KR/weapons/fenghuang-pinions.md

 ## Miseries Abound

-[SP: 6][CD: 25s] Unleash a lightning strike upon the target to deal 200.0%x3 ATK of Lightning DMG.
+[SP 소모: 6][재사용 대기 시간: 25초] Unleash a lightning strike upon the target to deal 200.0%x3 ATK of Lightning DMG.
 Tap the weapon button again to cast weapon finisher which deals 400.0% ATK of Lightning DMG to the target and enemies nearby, paralyzes the target for 1s and makes them take 35.0% bonus Lightning DMG for 9s (cannot stack).

 ## Beyond Salvation